-Figure 47 Switch Management
+Figure 48 Switch Management

-Table 16 Switch Management
+Table 18 Switch Management

-LABEL DESCRIPTION Device Setting Reset Click this button to clear all Switch configuration information you configured and return to the factory defaults.
+3 LABEL DESCRIPTION Device Setting Reset Click this button to clear all Switch configuration information you configured and return to the factory defaults.
 If you want to access the Switch Web Configurator again, you may need to change the IP address of your computer to be in the same subnet as that of the default Switch IP address (192.168.1.3).
 Reboot Click this button to restart the Switch without physically turning the power off.
 Firmware Upgrade Click this button to upgrade the latest firmware to the Switch.

+Table 18 Switch Management (continued)

-DHCP Client Select Enable if you have a DHCP server that can assign the Switch an IP address, subnet mask, a default gateway IP address and a domain name server IP address automatically.
+LABEL DESCRIPTION DHCP Client Select Enable if you have a DHCP server that can assign the Switch an IP address, subnet mask, a default gateway IP address and a domain name server IP address automatically.
 Otherwise, select Disable .

-Table 16 Switch Management (continued)

-LABEL DESCRIPTION IP Address Enter the IP address of your Switch in dotted decimal notation, for example, 192.168.1.3.
+IP Address Enter the IP address of your Switch in dotted decimal notation, for example, 192.168.1.3.
 This is the IP address of the Switch in an IP routing domain.
 Subnet Mask Enter the IP subnet mask of an IP routing domain in dotted decimal notation, for example, 255.255.255.0.
 Gateway Type the IP address of the default outgoing gateway in dotted decimal notation, for example 192.168.1.254.
 Apply Click this button to save your changes for DHCP Client , IP Address , Subnet Mask , and Gateway to the Switch.
-Management VID This is the ID number of the management VLAN.
-Enter a number between 1 and 4094 as the management VLAN ID.
+HTTP Timeout Enter how many minutes (from 1 to 30) a session can be left idle before the session times out.
+After it times out, you have to log in with your password again.
+A very long timeout setting may has security risks.
+Apply Click this button to save your changes for HTTP Timeout to the Switch.
+Management This is the ID number of the management VLAN.
+VID Enter a number between 1 and 4094 as the management VLAN ID.
 Apply Click this button to save your changes for Management VID to the Switch.
 IEEE 802.3az EEE Select Enable to activate Energy Efficient Ethernet globally.
 Otherwise, select Disable .
 Apply Click this button to save your changes for IEEE 802.3az EEE to the Switch.
+LED ECO Mode Select Enable to turn off all the Switch LINK/ACT port LEDs.
+Select Disable to turn on all the Switch LINK/ACT port LEDs.
+Apply Click this button to save your changes to the Switch.
 Configuration Restore/Backup Type the path and file name of the configuration file you wish to restore in the text box or click path to locate it.
 Restore Click Restore to restore a previously saved configuration from your computer to the Switch.
 Note: "config" is the name of the configuration file on the Switch, so your backup configuration file is automatically renamed when you restore using this screen.
 Backup Click Backup to save and store your current Switch settings.
 Change Password Old Password Type the existing system password (1234 is the default password when shipped).
-New Password Enter your new system password using keyboard characters (a - z, A - Z, and 0 - 9).
+New Password Enter your new system password using keyboard characters (a - z , A - Z , and 0 - 9).
 The password must be 8 to 15 characters long Confirm Password Retype your new system password for confirmation.
 Apply Click this button to save your changes for Change Password to the Switch.